nianatali18/Final-Project-Cs290/README.md

 - The first page I created in the drawing was not what I thought it would look like at all.
 Once I had created it I stared at it and stared at it and moved on cause I thought it was enough.... until I realized I hated it.
 I did this a few times and scrapped the entire website layout and color scheme a few times.
 I just could not figure out how to make it professional and the youtube vids and documents I was finding were not what I had envisioned so I spent way too much time doing CSS and HTML from scratch (as in not using SASS or any templates/examples) just to figure out I hated the first page and redoing it the day of the due date.
 I used some examples and fit them to my vision of the site but some of the JS was hard to not "copy" since it was exactly what I had wanted in the first place.
 - I had a lot of trouble inserting pictures and logos I have no idea what is wrong I tried everything I could think of and just could not do it.
 I found a way to use the logos without font aweseom since I wasted too much time trying to make that work.
 - I started off scripting using Python socket and got it to work then it broke and I could not even comprehend the error so I switched to node since there were more reserouces.
+- Also, I could not get a single image to show up for me, I tried to have someone help me and they also could not figure it out.

 ### What went good:
 - I was able to add more and make it look a bit more like a decent looking page.
 I learned a lot of formatting stuff and am gunna redo the entire page AGAIN after this class because I really love it and want to learn more about scripting as it is the only thing I really am not sure about.